cmichi/circular-selection/README.md

 The results have in the meantime been published as an academic paper:
 [Circular Selection: Optimizing List Selection for Smartwatches](http://dl.acm.org/citation.cfm?id=2971766).

+**Project Status:**
-I have only tested the software with the Motorola Moto 360 and am unsure how it behaves on other Smartwatches.
+I have only tested the software with the Motorola Moto 360 and Android Wear 1 and am unsure how it behaves on other Smartwatches.
 Also, this app shouldn't be taken as ready for production -- it is a limited prototype that was used in a pre-defined setting and clear context.